Thinking of flicking the switch on adding air con? Here's what to expect from air conditioning installation

-Installing air conditioning in a house can is a tricky job if you're not a registered professional or an air conditioning engineer so you should to seek the help of an expert.
+Installing air conditioning in a house can is a tricky job if you're not a registered professional or an air conditioning engineer, so you should always seek the help of an expert.

 "Split systems can sometimes still have ducts on the evaporators (the inside part of the AC unit)," says David Hilton.
 "That then allows one evaporator to service more than one room."

-If you decide on a central – or ducted – air conditioning unit, things will be a little different in terms of installation and these systems are still pretty uncommon in the UK.
+However, if you decide on a central – or ducted – air conditioning unit, things will be a little different in terms of installation, although these systems are still pretty uncommon in the UK.

 With more than 35 years of expertise, David is a seasoned renewables and ventilation installer, recognised for his longstanding contributions to Homebuilding and Renovating magazine.
 Holding membership in the Gas Safe Register and armed with a Masters degree in Sustainable Architecture, David stands as an authoritative figure in sustainable building and energy efficiency.
 His extensive knowledge spans building fabrics, heat recovery ventilation, renewables, and conventional heating systems.
 Additionally, he serves as a distinguished speaker at the Homebuilding & Renovating Show.

 One of the first things you will need to decide on is where in your home your indoor unit – or units, the case of multi-split systems – will be located.
-Your installer will usually talk this through with you.
+Your installer will usually talk this through with you in order to make sure you don't think it can go in one of the places never to put air conditioning.

 It is worth noting that most units will need to be attached to a wall and at least 7 feet from the floor.
 They should also have between 6 and 12 inches of unobstructed space around them in all directions to allow for good airflow.